karaage0703/scripts/README.md

 # scripts
-Useful shell scripts or python scripts or somethin... for Mac OS and Linux(Ubuntu)
+Useful shell scripts or python scripts or something... for Mac OS or Linux(Ubuntu)

 # Environment
-Mac OS X and Linux(Ubuntu 14.04)
+Mac OS X or Linux(Ubuntu 14.04)

 # Setup